-Have you ever wondered how Medicare sets reimbursement rates for physicians?
-These rates are extremely important because they not only affect Medicare payments, but they serve as the basis for which private payers establish their own individual payment levels.
+Medicare reimbursement rates are extremely important for emergency physicians.
+Not only do they affect Medicare payments, but they serve as the basis for which private payors establish their own individual payment levels.

-Every year, the Centers for Medicare & Medicaid Services (CMS), the federal agency that runs Medicare, identifies specific physician codes that the agency believes are valued too high or too low.
+Each year CMS identifies specific physician codes that the agency believes are valued too high or too low.
 CMS sends this list of potentially mis-valued codes to a committee run by the American Medical Association (AMA) called the Relative Value Scale Update Committee (RUC).
-Through the process described below, the RUC makes specific recommendations for the values of each of the CMS codes.
+Through the process (described below), the RUC makes specific recommendations for the values of each of the CMS codes.
 CMS then decides, through federal rulemaking, whether to accept or reject the RUC recommendations for each code.

 What is the RUC?

-The RUC is comprised of 31 members who represent the entire medical profession, including 21 who are appointed by specialty associations.
+The RUC comprises 31 members representing the entire medical profession, including 21 who are appointed by specialty associations.
 Members represent those recognized by the American Board of Medical Specialties.
 ACEP is the only emergency medicine organization with a seat at the RUC table.

 Each society represented on the RUC, including ACEP, works through the following process:

-In 2017, CMS identified the Emergency Department (ED) Evaluation and Management (E/M) codes as potentially mis-valued.
-These codes, which include five levels of complexity (Levels 1-5), are billed by the majority of our members and represent roughly 85 percent of EM services.
+In 2017, CMS identified the ED E/M codes as potentially mis-valued.
+These codes, which include five levels of complexity (Levels 1-5), are billed by the majority of our members and represent roughly 85% of EM services.

 Our team knew we had to provide a very compelling argument to convince at least two thirds of the other RUC voting specialties to support our recommended values.
-Using the data collected through our member surveys, Drs.
-Booker and Celeste convinced the RUC that the ED E/M codes were undervalued.
-The RUC approved increases of 1.5 to 6.5 percent for Levels 1 through 4 while keeping Level 5 the same.
+Using the data collected through our member surveys, the team convinced the RUC that the ED E/M codes were undervalued.
+The RUC approved increases of 1.5% to 6.5% for Levels 1 through 4 while keeping Level 5 the same.

-In the Calendar Year (CY) 2020 PFS proposed rule, CMS accepted the RUC’s recommendation.
-If this proposal is finalized in November, in 2020 we could see an increase in ED E/M Medicare payments of approximately $130 million annually, before any additional budget neutrality adjustments.
+In the Calendar Year (CY) 2020 PFS final rule, CMS accepted the RUC’s recommendation, thereby resulting in an increase in ED E/M Medicare payments of approximately $130 million in 2020 before any additional budget neutrality adjustments.